Gillette targets toxic masculinity in a new campaign–but still advertises on Fox News

 For the past 30 years, Gillette has boldly stated that it was “The Best a Man Can Get.”
 Now the brand is challenging its own iconic tagline in a new campaign and initiative: “The Best a Man Can Be.”

 Created by the agency Grey, the campaign’s lead ad targets toxic masculinity–a topic also addressed recently by the American Psychological Association, which, for the first time in its 127-year history, issued guidelines for psychologists on how to deal with what they refer to as “traditional masculinity.”
-The 36-page APA document states that traditional masculinity is psychologically damaging to young boys and that is intrinsically linked to homophobia, misogyny, and aggression.
+The 36-page APA document states that traditional masculinity is psychologically damaging to young boys, and that is intrinsically linked to homophobia, misogyny, and aggression.

-In “The Best a Man Can Be,” clips of an executive mansplaining to (and touching) a female colleague, dads excusing bad behavior in boys, and casual sexism in entertainment are interspersed with real news coverage of the #MeToo movement, including actor Terry Crews’ congressional testimony last year where he stated, “Men need to hold other men accountable.”
+In “The Best a Man Can Be,” clips of an executive mansplaining to (and touching) a female colleague, dads excusing bad behavior in boys, and casual sexism in entertainment are interspersed with real news coverage of the #MeToo movement, including actor Terry Crews’s U.S. congressional testimony last year where he stated, “Men need to hold other men accountable.”

 “Boys will be boys”?
 Isn’t it time we stopped excusing bad behavior?
 Re-think and take action by joining us at https://t.co/giHuGDEvlT. #TheBestMenCanBe pic.twitter.com/hhBL1XjFVo